 This model comes with 10 different levels of magnetic resistance to choose from.
 Level 1 has a very light resistance but level 10 has a moderate to strong resistance and will be more than enough to give you a good cardiovascular workout.

 Magnetic fitness equipment tends to struggle when it comes to the amount of resistance it can generate, especially cheaper models.
 However, this doesn’t appear to be an issue with this product.

 Each of the 10 levels of resistance can be selected via the turn dial knob located on the main frame just below the display.

 As the dial knob is within arms reach it makes altering the resistance a doddle as you won’t have to unstrap your feet to reach it.

 In addition to the magnetic resistance, JLL have incorporated a belt driven system which is supposed to help keep the rowing motion smooth.
-Sometimes magnetic rowers feel jerky while you wait for the resistance to engage, but the belt drive does help maintain a constant smooth resistance.
+Sometimes magnetic resistance feels jerky while you wait for it to engage, but the belt drive does help maintain a constant smooth resistance.

-In addition, the rower is very quiet while being used.
-This makes it particularly appealing to home users that don’t want a loud air rowing machine.
+In addition, it is very quiet while being used.
+This makes it particularly appealing to home users that don’t want a loud machine disturbing other people.

-While rowing machines can take up a considerable amount of space.
+While exercise equipment can take up a considerable amount of space.
 JLL have included a folding mechanism for the seat rail.
-Thus, reducing the overall length of the rower from 180cm to just 71cm when folded.
+Thus, reducing the overall length of the product from 180cm to just 71cm when folded.

-Folding the rower takes a matter of seconds to do as you only need to follow these steps:
+Folding takes a matter of seconds as you only need to follow these steps:

 - Unscrew the knob on top of the seat rail.